ankurchavda/SparkLearning/README.md

 The use of Arrow when calling `toPandas()` needs to be enabled by setting `spark.sql.execution.arrow.enabled` to `true`.

 --------------------------
-*General Perfomance guidelines - *
+*General Performance guidelines - *
 One Executor per node is considered to be more stable than two or three executors per node as is used in systems like YARN.
-Try to group wide tranformations together for best automatic optimization
+Try to group-wide transformations together for best automatic optimization